yqarout/AI-HMM/README.md

 # Modeling Examples - Synthetic Data

+Below is an image demonstrating the the performance of the AI-HMM at estimating the transition matrix on synthetic data.
+Given data generated from 2 different transition matrices (Π<sub>1</sub> and Π<sub>2</sub> actual), the model is capable of reproducing the transitions matrices (Π<sub>1</sub> and Π<sub>2</sub> estimated) with high accuracy.

 <img width="671" alt="Screen Shot 2020-07-06 at 17 41 25" src="https://user-images.githubusercontent.com/67744584/86618285-8c774f00-bfb0-11ea-9217-299cb57af781.png">

+To compare, the conventional HDP-AR-HMM can only reproduce a single transition matrix (Π<sub>HDP-AR-HMM</sub>)

 <img width="329" alt="Screen Shot 2020-07-06 at 17 41 58" src="https://user-images.githubusercontent.com/67744584/86618820-74ec9600-bfb1-11ea-90e7-c4b5284313cf.png">